wlillisdev/hudson-homes/README.md

 - Manual Testing
   - The site was carefully tested across a variety of devices to ensure that all links and styling function properly, as well as responsiveness.
-All of the page's features were tested.
-Google Chrome, Microsoft Edge, Mozilla Firefox, Safari, and Opera were all used to test the website.
+All of the page's features were tested on Google Chrome, Microsoft Edge, Mozilla Firefox, Safari, and Opera .
 The site was carefully tested across a variety of devices to ensure that all links and styling function properly, as well as responsiveness.
-All of the page's features were tested.Google Chrome, Microsoft Edge, Mozilla Firefox, Safari, and Opera were all used to test the website.

   - Google Chrome's Developer Tool was used to inspect page elements during the build and helped indentify and debug issues within the HTML and CSS.